Who we are

-What is the Purpose of this document?
+What is the purpose of this document?

-The kind of information we hold about you.
+The kind of information we hold about you

-In connection with your application for work with us, we will collect, store, and use the following categories of personal information about you:
+In connection with your job application, we will collect, store, and use the following categories of personal information about you:

-We may also collect, store and use the following “special categories” of more sensitive personal information:
+We may also collect, store and use more sensitive personal information about you such as:

-How is your personal information
+How we collect your personal information

 We collect personal information about candidates from the following sources: